 You must fill in 2 IND forms during your appointment at the pickup location.
-At the reception centre there are translations of both forms in Ukrainian, Russian and English.
+At the location there are translations of both forms in Ukrainian, Russian and English.
 There are also staff members (hosts) who can help you fill in these forms.
 They speak Ukrainian, Russian or English.

 Your application for residence under the directive officially starts when you register at your local council.
 However, you must sign an application form at the pickup location.
 This form is called an M35H and it is the official asylum application.
 It applies to everyone aged 15 and over.
 Are your children aged under 15?
 Then they must be included on your application form.

 Because you come under the Temporary Protection Directive, your rights are different to those under the standard asylum application.
 You may work in the Netherlands immediately.
 The IND will not assess your asylum application as long as the directive is in force.
 The directive will apply until at least 4 March 2024.
 This means that you will not have interviews or receive a decision on your application.